 Frequently asked questions about Vantaa city bikes

 The Vantaa system is not compatible with the system in Helsinki and Espoo and you cannot mix bikes from the two systems.
-These instructions concern Vantaa city bikes.
+These instructions apply to city bikes in Vantaa.

 Frequently asked questions about Vantaa city bikes